 Adel Mettawa is a junior pursuing a degree in English.

 Michelle A. M. Miller is a native Floridian who prefers snow to sand.
 She received a Bachelor of Arts in Art History from Georgetown University, and is currently in pursuit of a BFA from Florida Atlantic University.

 Negean Mohi is a second year MFA student, the kind that talks in movies, and every song she listens to long enough to critique is literally the best song she has ever heard.

 Andrea Neumann currently lives in Doral with her husband/proofreader and their three cats.
 Andrea discovered creative non-fiction when a friend recommended she read David Sedaris, who is now her favorite author.

 Shannon O'Brien is a writer, a photographer, a bleeding heart, and a cynical optimist residing in Illinois.
 She received her MFA in Creative Nonfiction from Florida Atlantic University in 2009 and works as a freelance writer for her local paper.
-Samples of her work can be found on her website: Ink and Light .
+A sample of her work can be found here at the MFA at FAU Blog: "Writing With Ink and Light."